Close up of two women hugging during a 12 Step Program meeting.

 The NA program does not require members to follow a specific religion or belief system.
 It simply promotes personal responsibility, open discussion, and the shared goal of staying clean.

-How It Works NA: The Role of the 12 Steps
+How NA Works: The Role of the 12 Steps

 At the heart of the 12 steps is a simple but deeply personal process.
 It starts with learning to be honest with yourself, then being open to accepting help.
 From there, you begin to make choices that lead to a healthier, more stable life.
 These steps aren’t just instructions.
 They’re building blocks that help people move from denial to clarity and from isolation to connection.

-11. Seeking through prayer or meditation to improve conscious contact with the higher power
+11. Sought through prayer and meditation to improve our conscious contact with God as we understood Him.

 What Is the Narcotics Anonymous Program Like?